ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/02-practical-examples.md

 This process of organising information is called indexing.

 Most of us use search engines every day without thinking about the incredible job they do.
-The image below shows the results of a search for “binary search”:
+The image below shows the results of a search for "binary search":

 ![Searching the Internet with Google](images/Google.png){ width=75% }